ahmedkhaled321/My-Expriements/README.md

- Project1-I Worked On it To Know That if The Person Is A Smoker Person Or Not Using Machine Learning Classification Models Based On Environmental Conditions.
+ Project1-I Worked On it To Know That if The Person Is A Smoker Person Or Not Using Machine Learning Classification Models Based On Environmental,Medical Factors.

- Project2-I Worked On it To Predict The Student Score Over Semster Using Machine Learning Regression Models Based On Environmental Conditions,Studying Factors.
+ Project2-I Worked On it To Predict The Student Score Over Semster Using Machine Learning Regression Models Based On Environmental,Studying Factors.